Overview

 Signs and symptoms of tonsil cancer include:

-• A sensation that something is caught in the back of your throat
+• A sensation that something is caught in the back of the throat.

 When to see a doctor

-Make an appointment with your doctor or dentist if you experience any persistent signs and symptoms that worry you.
+Make an appointment with a doctor, dentist or other healthcare professional if you have any symptoms that worry you.

 Causes

-It's not clear what causes tonsil cancer, but doctors are finding that human papillomavirus (HPV) is increasingly playing a role.
-This common sexually transmitted infection is detected in most tonsil cancers in the United States.
+It's not always clear what causes the DNA changes that lead to tonsil cancer.
+For many tonsil cancers, human papillomavirus is thought to have a part.
+Human papillomavirus, also called HPV, is a common virus that's passed through sexual contact.
+For most people, HPV doesn't cause any problems.
+For others, it causes changes in the cells that may one day lead to cancer.
 Tonsil cancer caused by HPV tends to occur at a younger age and is more likely to respond well to available treatments.

 Risk factors